- About Us

 Our dining program includes gluten-free, nut-free, trans-fat-free, vegan- and vegetarian-friendly, and kosher-friendly options.
 Menu favorites include house-smoked beef brisket, hand-rolled sushi, and fresh salads with organic ingredients.
 View sample menus

 We’re also serious about our responsibility to our community and the world.
-We use cage-free eggs, hormone-free milk, locally grown produce, and biodegradable paper products.
+We use cage-free eggs, hormone-free milk, locally grown produce, biodegradable paper products, and will phase out the use of plastic straws at our Homewood eateries by September 2019.